 I need to charge my electric vehicle – where can I?

 We recommend checking out PlugShare to find local charging stations available throughout The County.
-The charging station in the municipal parking lot at 55 King Street in Picton is currently out of order and we are actively working on a solution.

 How do I know if the beaches are at capacity?